Work in progress — pending scholarly review

 Hadith on Shrouding

 The foundational basis for the Sunnah of three sheets.
-Imam al-Tirmidhī and others classify this practice as mustaḥabb (recommended), not wājib (obligatory).
+Scholars classify this practice as mustaḥabb (recommended), not wājib (obligatory).

 Imām al-Nawawī noted there is ijmāʿ (scholarly consensus) on the recommendation of white cloth for shrouding.

-Muṣʿab ibn ʿUmayr رضي الله عنه was martyred at Uḥud and only one sheet was available.
-When his head was covered his feet were exposed, and when his feet were covered his head was exposed.
+Muṣʿab ibn ʿUmayr (رضي الله عنه) was martyred at Uḥud and only one sheet was available.
+When his head was covered his feet were exposed, and vice versa.
 The Prophet ﷺ said: "Cover his head and place grass over his feet."

 Extravagant or expensive shrouds are discouraged.
 Simplicity is the Sunnah.